serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

         return std::forward<T>(s) * 2;
     }

-In Python case, type checking is done at runtime, during a lookup in ``s`` for a ``__mul__`` magic method.
+In Python's case, type checking is done at runtime, during a lookup in ``s`` for a ``__mul__`` magic method.
 In C++ it's done at compile time, when performing instantiation of ``twice`` for a given type value of ``T``.
 What lacked was a human-readable error message to warn about the coming winter.
 And that's